OrianaVenture/VentureValheim/Progression/README.md

 Below are some explanations of features and how to configure them.
 To see details generate the config file by launching the game once with this mod installed.

-### Public Key Management
+### Public & Private Key Management

-By default this mod will prevent/block public keys from being added to the global list.
-BlockAllGlobalKeys is true by default; To use Vanilla behavior change BlockAllGlobalKeys to false.
+By default this mod will prevent/block public keys from being added to the global list: Set BlockAllGlobalKeys to false to use vanilla behavior.
 Configure AllowedGlobalKeys or BlockedGlobalKeys lists to allow/block keys ONLY depending on the value of BlockAllGlobalKeys.
 To see details generate the config file.
 These keys are case sensitive and MUST match the value exactly or it will not work.
 This feature will work with other mods that add in custom keys.

 Examples of Vanilla Public Keys:
 * defeated_eikthyr